Here are a few more prime spots to learn more about bald eagles and spot them in their natural habitat:

 Eagle Days at the Old Chain of Rocks Bridge

 This free event, Jan.
-14-15 from 9 a.m. to 3 p.m., gives families a unique opportunity to watch eagles fishing, riding ice floes, soaring overhead and roosting in nearby trees from Old Chain of Rocks Bridge (10950 Riverview Dr., St. Louis, MO, 63137).
-In addition to viewing bald eagles through scopes on the bridge, there will also be live eagle demonstrations.
+13-14 from 9 a.m.-3 p.m., gives families a unique opportunity to watch eagles fishing, riding ice floes, soaring overhead and roosting in nearby trees from Old Chain of Rocks Bridge (10950 Riverview Dr., St. Louis, MO).
+In addition to viewing bald eagles through scopes on the bridge, visitors can also watch live eagle demonstrations.
 Get the details.

-Bring your vehicle and meet a ranger for a tour of multiple areas to eagle watch within Two Rivers National Wildlife Refuge (1 Hagen Rd., Brussels, IL, 62013).
-Eagle Watching with a Ranger will be offered Jan.
-7, Jan.
-14 and Feb.
-4. Get the details.
+Bring your vehicle for a tour of multiple eagle-watching areas within Two Rivers National Wildlife Refuge (1 Hagen Rd., Brussels, IL) Saturday, Feb.
+10. Get the details.

-Scout groups can learn more about the bald eagle Saturday, Jan.
-21 at National Great Rivers Museum (2 Lock and Dam Way, Alton, IL, 62002).
-Scouts will enjoy guided tours and eagle watching from the top of the Melvin Price Locks and Dam.
+Cub Scouts and Girl Scouts can learn more about the bald eagle Saturday, Jan.
+20 at National Great Rivers Museum (2 Lock and Dam Way, Alton, IL).
 Registration is required; admission is $5 per child.
-Get the details.

 Eagle Watch and Trail Walk

 Join Friends of Fort Belle Fontaine Park Saturday, Jan.
-21 for a guided three-mile hike to observe eagles.
-There will be a live eagle on display, as well as other birds of prey.
-Meet at the Grand Staircase at Fort Bellefontaine County Park, (13002 Bellefontaine Road, St. Louis MO 63138).
+20 for a guided 3-mile hike to observe eagles.
+Visitors can see a live eagle and other birds of prey.
+Meet at the Grand Staircase at Fort Belle Fontaine County Park (13002 Bellefontaine Road, St. Louis MO).
 Get the details.

 Clarksville Eagle Days